berenslab/CBC_inference/README.md

 ### Stimulus optimization

 To optimize the stimuli we created a pipeline such that COMSOL can be run on a machine where it is installed, while SNPE and NeuronC can be run on a different machine.
 For this we created two directories [COMSOL2retsim_COMSOL](step4_optimize_stimulus/COMSOL2retsim_COMSOL) and [COMSOL2retsim_interface](step4_optimize_stimulus/COMSOL2retsim_interface).
-The former should be move to a computer that can run both COMSOL *and* jupyter notebook.
+The former should be moved to a computer that can run both COMSOL *and* jupyter notebooks.
 The notebook run on this computer will communicate with COMSOL and save the COMSOL output to the [COMSOL2retsim_interface](step4_optimize_stimulus/COMSOL2retsim_interface), i.e. it needs read and write permission.
 Then you can run [step4_optimize_stimulus.ipynb](step4_optimize_stimulus/1_optimize_stimulus.ipynb) on the second machine, that also needs read and write permission for [COMSOL2retsim_interface](step4_optimize_stimulus/COMSOL2retsim_interface).
 It will load the COMSOL output, use it to run SNPE and NeuronC, and tell the other notebook when and how to create new COMSOL outputs.

 Similarily, this can be done for the [optimization of the electrical parameters of the retina](step3a_optimize_electrical_params).